 While there is no right or wrong answer here, keep in mind that hot eggnog may have the same warming, comforting effect as hot chocolate, and cold eggnog may help you calm down next to a blazing fire.
 So go ahead and taste the drink both ways and see what you think.

 The most traditional way to serve eggnog requires little preparation and is ideal as an after-dinner treat during the holidays.

 To serve the drink, simply pour chilled eggnog with coffee into a glass.
 If you prefer your eggnog hot, place it in a microwave-safe mug and microwave for 30 seconds at a time to heat it up, then pour it into the mug.

-Serving style is an important aspect in serving this delicious drink.
+Serving style is an important aspect of serving this delicious drink.
 Anything different or elegant will do – small punch glasses, tall champaign glasses, or wine glasses – everything will be great for this purpose.
-Depending on the number of guests, eggnog can be served in a huge bowls or in individual glasses.
+Depending on the number of guests, eggnog can be served in huge bowls or in individual glasses.

 Eggnog goes well with desserts, especially those made with milk or cream.
 Its thick, creamy base notably complements sweet pastries and desserts like gingerbread cookies and plain spice cake.
 Talking about cake, warm eggnog goes great with a slice of chocolate pastry.

 A popular way of decorating eggnog is by putting whipped cream on the top and sprinkling it with cocoa powder.
 If you have coffee bean-shaped chocolates, you can put them on the top.

 And, there you go.
 Your favorite holiday drink with coffee is ready.